pdureau/ui_styles/README.md

 # UI Styles

-This module allow site builders to attach a style to apply to layout builder blocks and sections.

-A "style" is just a list of concurrent CSS classes.
+This module allows:

+- developpers to define styles (simple lists of concurrent CSS classes) from modules and themes
+- site builders to use those styles on blocks and section from Layout Builder interface (with `ui_styles_layout_builder`)
+- everyone to browse styles from a library page (with `ui_styles_library`)

+## Features

 Heavily inspired by [drupal/layout\_builder\_styles](https://www.drupal.org/project/layout_builder_styles) module, with those differences: